BennyAliston/BennyAliston/README.md

 # 💫 About Me:
-I’m a Computer Science student specializing in Cybersecurity, curious about how systems break, how they can be secured, and how thoughtful design can prevent misuse in the first place.
-I enjoy building things that are practical, minimal, and transparent projects that teach me why something works, not just that it works.
+I’m a Computer Science student focused on Cybersecurity, with a strong interest in building and understanding secure systems.
+I primarily work with Python and web technologies, learning best by building projects and exploring how things work under the hood.
+This GitHub is a space for experimentation, growth, and practical problem-solving.

 ## 🌐 Socials: